-The term Certification Authority (CA) is an umbrella term that refers to all entities authorized to issue public key certificates within the VTN.
+The term Certification Authority (CA) is an umbrella term that refers to all entities authorized to issue public key certificates within the DigiCert PKI.
 The CA term encompasses a subcategory of issuers called Primary Certification Authorities (PCA).
-PCAs act as roots of four domains, one for each class of Certificate.
-Each PCA is a Symantec entity.
+PCAs act as roots of four domains4, one for each class of Certificate.
+Each PCA is a DigiCert entity.
 Subordinate to the PCAs are ADACOM Certification Authorities that issue Certificates to end-user Subscribers or other CAs.

-ADACOM enterprise customers may operate their own CAs as a subordinate CA to a VeriSign PCA.
-Such a customer enters into a contractual relationship with ADACOM to abide by all the requirements of the VTN CP and the ADACOM CPS (and EDP if applicable).
-These subordinate CAs may, however implement a more restrictive practices based on their internal requirements.
+ADACOM enterprise customers may operate their own CAs as a subordinate CA to a DigiCert PCA.
+Such a customer enters into a contractual relationship with ADACOM to abide by all the requirements of the DigiCert CP and the ADACOM CPS.
+These subordinate CAs may, however implement more restrictive practices based on their internal requirements.